 Throughout the 5-week Summit, Mentors devote 6-8 hours of their time to meet with their Mentees, provide career guidance, professional development and high-level project feedback on the applicability of their group’s project.
 In past Summits, we’ve been amazed by some past mentors who have gone above-and-beyond scheduled programming to provide 1-1 career advice to their team members and even to host professional development webinars to address the entire cohort and pass on their knowledge, strengthening the next generation of data science leaders.

 If you are interested to volunteer as a Mentor for the upcoming Fall 2020 DS4A Women's Summit you can start your application here.
-If your firm is interested to increase gender diversity across technical data functions, you can schedule a time to speak with our Sponsorship team here.
+If your firm is looking to increase gender diversity across your technical data functions, please get in touch to find out how Correlation One can help: